 Go ahead and take your first quests and complete them.
 You can refer to the indicator at the edge of your mini-map to help navigate to the quest objective.
 You can choose which quest to track by right-clicking the little ring icon at the right edge of your tracker/screen.
 Left click the little ring to open your quest log (L).

 When you’ve completed the quests, hover the mouse pointer over the rewards in your inventory (I) to compare them to what you are currently wearing.
 To equip, right-click.
 To view your character sheet, press (C).
 Soon you’ll acquire new skills, and you’ll be directed to a trainer.
-Note that you don’t have to “level up” your skill ranks like in some other MMO’s.
 Once you gain a LotRO skill, it will automatically become more powerful as your character does.

 More Starter Tips And Info: